DrDaveD/client-tools/client-tools.md

     1. Script uses Access Token to register a new Dynamic Client
 1. Authorization Server returns client ID and Secret
 1. Script adds Client ID and Secret to oidc-agent configuration
-1. Script obtains Refresh Token using client ID and Secret - client ID, Secret and Refresh Token are stored on disk and encrypted using an additional passphrase supplied by the user
+1. Script obtains Refresh Token using client ID and Secret - client ID, Secret and Refresh Token are stored on disk and encrypted
+1. Decryption requires password entry at startup time, which could be stored in an external password store such as a kerberos-enabled vault server.
 1. New access tokens can be obtained using the refresh token stored in oidc-agent

 Note1: Depending on OP restrictions the user may need to go to the web browser twice during the setup flow.
 The SSO should make this pretty much transparent, though.